-Nestled between Carver City, Lincoln Gardens, and West Tampa, the home base for Hartley + Purdy Architecture is firmly rooted in the core of Northwest Tampa.
-But it’s not just their offices.
-All three founding members of Hartley + Purdy Architecture were born and raised in Tampa and work to help grow the city around them.
-They work on a wide variety of architecture projects in the city but are uniquely focused on projects that reflect Tampa’s growing reputation.
-Hartley + Purdy Architecture’s reputation is burnished by the in-house talent and accreditations.
-The firm employs NCARB certified licensed architects in multiple states and a licensed general contractor.
-They’re eco-friendly, offering specialists in Green Building Design, and are experts in national and local ADA codes.
-Their principal architects are Scott Purdy, President, Founding Partner, Licensed Architect in Florida; and Michael Muroff, Vice President, Partner, LEED accredited, NCARB certified licensed architect for Florida, Texas, North Carolina, and Arkansas.
+Nestled between Carver City, Lincoln Gardens, and West Tampa, the home base for Hartley and Purdy Architecture is firmly rooted in the core of Northwest Tampa.
+But it is not just their offices.
+All three founding members of Hartley and Purdy Architecture were born and raised in Tampa and work to help grow the city around them.
+Together, they have worked on a wide variety of architecture projects in the city, but are uniquely focused on projects that reflect Tampa’s growing reputation.
+Hartley and Purdy Architecture’s reputation is strengthened by its in-house team of talented professionals and various industry affiliations and certifications.
+The firm employs National Council of Architectural Registration Boards (NCARB)-certified licensed architects in multiple states, as well as a licensed general contractor.
+It also employs a variety of sustainable techniques and is eco-friendly, offering specialists in Green Building Design, and are experts in national and local ADA codes.
+Its principal architects are Scott Purdy, President, Founding Partner, Licensed Architect in Florida; and Michael Muroff, Vice President, Partner, LEED-accredited, NCARB-certified licensed architect for Florida, Texas, North Carolina, and Arkansas.

 Nearby the historic Tampa Bay Downs in Twin Branch Acres is the Innovative Concept Group Office designed by Hartley + Purdy Architecture.
 Inside its 16k-square-foot office space is the hub of a revolution in the foodservice industry, with a 4k-square-foot demonstration test kitchen.
 Outside, the building is a beautiful reflection of the mixture of ideas inside.
 Housing another example of the growing commercial and creative arts industry in Tampa, Hartley + Purdy Architecture has designed the landmark 150 Studio South.
 Aptly located at 150 22nd Street South, the building is nestled in the heart of Tampa’s Development District, a burgeoning hip neighborhood in St. Petersburg.
 The 7k-square-foot, state-of-the-art photography studio is more than just functional.
 It’s designed to empower the artists within, with indoor, outdoor, and rooftop shooting spaces for their artists to explore.